killercup/trpl-ebook/trpl/concurrency.md

 implemented for that type.

-In the opposite way, if we were wrapping a library with [FFI][ffi] that isn't threadsafe, we wouldn't want to implement `Send`, and so the compiler will help us enforce that it can't leave the current thread.
+In the opposite way, if we were wrapping a library with [FFI][ffi] that isn't thread-safe, we wouldn't want to implement `Send`, and so the compiler will help us enforce that it can't leave the current thread.

 [ffi]: ffi.html